Reviews Report

 State Farm vs. Geico: Customer Satisfaction

 State Farm and Geico are both rated in the J.D.
-Power 2021 Auto Insurance Satisfaction Study, which scores insurance companies for overall customer satisfaction in every region.
-State Farm was rated the top insurance provider for customer satisfaction in the New York, Northwest and Florida regions.
+Power U.S. Auto Insurance Study (2024), which scores insurance companies for overall customer satisfaction in every region.
+Public results indicate State Farm generally performs at or above the industry average in many regions, while Geico tends to be around the industry average.

 State Farm vs. Geico: Claims Filing Process

 When it comes to claims filing, State Farm and Geico are very comparable.
-Both companies offer easy online claims reporting and tracking.
+Both companies offer easy online claims reporting and tracking, with photo uploads and status updates available through their mobile apps and websites.
 Additionally, you can file a claim right from your smartphone using the State Farm or Geico mobile app.

 Geico vs. State Farm FAQ